websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 {"accepted":true}
 ```

 You can limit snapshots to specific indexes too.
 For example, you may have Liferay Enterprise Search Monitoring but want to exclude monitoring indexes from the snapshot.
-Explicitly declare the indexes to include in the snapshot.
+You can explicitly declare the indexes to include in the snapshot.
 For example,

 ```bash
 curl -XPUT localhost:9200/_snapshot/test_backup/snapshot_2